• Skip to primary navigation

 An agricultural study is studying plants in 6 fields.

-While there are many species of plants in each field, the researcher randomly chooses 5 species to study.
+While there are many species of plants in each field, the researcher randomly chooses 5 species to be in the study.
+Each of the 5 species is found in every field.

-Each individual plant (Level 1) lies within one combination of species and field.
-But since every species is in every field, Species and Field are crossed at Level 2.
+Each individual plant (Level 1 unit) grows within one combination of species and field.
+Since every species is in every field, Species and Field are crossed at Level 2.

-The response is measured at Level 1–the plant.
-Predictors can occur at Level 1 (height of plant) or either Level 2 factor (fertilizers applied to the field, whether the species is native or introduced).
+The response (nitrogen uptake) is measured at Level 1–the plant.
+Predictors can occur at Level 1 (height of plant) or either Level 2 factor (type of fertilizers applied to the field, whether the species is native or introduced).

 Example 3:

-In a psychological experiment, subjects rate statements that describe behaviors done by a fictional person, Bob.
+In a social psychology experiment on first impressions, subjects rate statements that describe behaviors done by a fictional person, Bob.

-On each trial, subjects rate whether or not they find Bob friendly.
+On each trial, subjects rate whether or not they find Bob’s behavior friendly.
 The response time of the rating is recorded.
+Trial is the Level 1 unit.

 Because responses to the same behavior tend to be similar, it is necessary to control for their effects.
-Each trial of the experiment (Level 1) is nested both within Subject and Behavior, which are both random effects at Level 2.
+After all, even within friendly behaviors, some (giving a gift) may be generally rated more friendly than others (holding a door open).
+Each trial of the experiment (Level 1) is nested within the combination of Subject and Behavior, which are both random factors at Level 2.

 Subject and Behavior are crossed at Level 2 since every Subject rates every Behavior.
 The response is measured at Level 1–the trial.
 Predictors can occur at Level 1 (a distractor occurs on some trials) or either Level 2 factor (Behavior is friendly or not, Subject is put into positive, neutral, or negative mood).

-Luckily, standard mixed modeling procedures such as SAS Proc Mixed, SPSS Mixed, Stat’s xtmixed, or R’s lmer can all easily run a crossed random effects model.
+Luckily, standard mixed modeling procedures such as SAS Proc Mixed, SPSS Mixed, Stat’s mixed, or R’s lmer can all easily run a mixed model with crossed effects model.
 (R’s lme can’t do it).

 Fixed and Random Factors in Mixed Models